GregHilston/ghilston-python-cookiecutter/README.md

 I've grabbed a common logging configuration from online to act as our default setup.

 If we were to use this cookiecutter for a package, we'd want to disable the `FileHandler`, as this can cause difficulty with users leveraging our package.

+I may try out the [loguru](https://github.com/Delgan/loguru) library out in the future.

 ## Docker